Cayetano Domingo Grossi

 Cayetano Domingo Grossi (1854 – April 6, 1900) was the first known serial killer in Argentinian history.
-He murdered five of his own neonatal children that were born as the result of his rape of his two stepdaughters.
-For this reason he was sentenced to death and executed by firing squad on April 6, 1900.
+He murdered five of his own neonatal children that were conceived due to his rape of his two stepdaughters.
+He was sentenced to death and executed by firing squad on April 6, 1900.

 History

 On May 29, 1896, a bag containing the arm of a baby was found at a waste facility.
-The findings were reported to Police Station 12, where the head of police ordered an inspection of the waste facility.
-The investigation found, among the trash, a shattered skull, legs, and the other arm.
-It was concluded that all parts were from the same body.
-The autopsy revealed that baby died from a skull fracture, but the investigation did not yield any leads as to who the victim or the killer was, leaving the crime unsolved.
+The findings were reported to Buenos Aires' 12th communal police station, where the head of police ordered an inspection of the facility.
+The investigation found a shattered skull, legs, and the other arm.
+It was concluded that all parts were from the same body and the autopsy revealed that baby died from a skull fracture, but the investigation did not yield any leads as to who the victim or the killer was, leaving the crime unsolved.

 Two years later, on May 5, 1898, the body of a newborn with a shattered skull in an advanced state of decomposition was found.
 On his arms and neck were signs of first and second-degree burns.
 According to the forensic tests, the baby did not die from the burns; it died from severe compression of the anterior part of the neck.

-During the investigation, someone noticed that the body appeared to be wrapped up in burlap, which is often used in repairs.
-It was established that a car had collected the garbage and human remains.
+During the investigation, someone noticed that the body appeared to be wrapped up in burlap.
+It was established that a cart had collected the garbage and human remains.
+With the collected items, the detectives inferred the perpetrator was either Spanish or Calabrian and was of a lower socioeconomic status.

-Interviewing a man named Carretero, he confessed that he had seen the remains, but for fear of being considered involved, had decided to say nothing to law enforcement.

-Thoroughly reviewing the collected items, detectives noticed that the bag had numerous patches, had a remarkable wear on the trellises, as if it had been used by a peddler carrying baskets with straps and that in his pockets were remains of cigarettes and anise grains, which made the authorities consider that the perpetrator was either Spanish or Calabrian, since they had a habit of carrying anise seeds.
-The other garments, by their quality and condition, showed that their owner was poor.